int-brain-lab/ibl-sorter/docker/README.md

 ```

 2. Install Docker using the bootstrap script provided

+[//]: # todo change the docker branch to main once released()
 ```
 mkdir -p ~/Documents/PYTHON
 cd ~/Documents/PYTHON
-git clone -b ibl_prod_dev https://github.com/int-brain-lab/pykilosort.git
+git clone -b aws_docker https://github.com/int-brain-lab/pykilosort.git
 cd pykilosort/docker
 sudo ./setup_nvidia_container_toolkit.sh
 ```

-3. Setup ONE from inside the container, make sure the base url for alyx is `/mnt/s0/spikesorting`
+3. Setup ONE from inside the container, make sure the cache directory is `/mnt/s0/spikesorting`, configure the base URL according to your needs,
+for internal re-runs it should be set to https://alyx.internationalbrainlab.org

 4. If you want to send the data to flatiron you'll have to setup the `~/.ssh/config` file so as to reflect the `sdsc` SSH configuration.